-- Improve safety by reducing transportation-related fatalities and injuries. - Make streets a place for all users "Complete Streets". - Promote active transportation by increasing opportunities for short trips through improved accessibility to alternative modes. - Increase transit and other transportation demand management opportunities as a means of providing affordable transportation options. - Strive to balance capacity and mobility needs for all users whereby connections to and across modes and land uses function harmoniously.
+- a) Improve safety by reducing transportation-related fatalities and injuries. - b) Make streets a place for all users "Complete Streets". - c) Promote active transportation by increasing opportunities for short trips through improved accessibility to alternative modes. - d) Strengthen local and regional partnerships to advance viable and affordable public transportation and mobility options. - e) Strive to balance capacity and mobility needs for all users whereby connections to and across modes and land uses function harmoniously.